awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ble.md

 1. Execute the `runPI.sh` script\.

+1. Clear any existing BLE bonds stored in the device\.

 1. Build the test project, and then flash it to your device for execution\.

 1. Check the test results in the UART console\.